Classic 4 day Inca Trail to Machu Picchu

 4. The number of trekkers allowed to start the trek has also been limited to about 200 people per day (500 people in total including guides, cooks and porters on the classic Inca Trail, the shorter Inca Trail and the Salkantay trek) making it essential to book your trek well in advance.
-Back in 2000 the cost of the entrance fee was only US$17, now in 2012 the cost is 254 Peruvian Soles (about US$92) per person.
+The price of the Inca Trail trek permit in 2015 is 254 Peruvian Soles (about US$82) per person.
 This price doesn't include 18% sales tax.
-The price of the entrance fee in 2014 has yet to be announced.
-Porters also have to pay an entrance fee, although at a reduced rate of 43 Peruvian Soles (about US$15).
+The price of the entrance fee in 2016 has yet to be announced.
+Porters also have to pay an entrance fee, although at a reduced rate of 43 Peruvian Soles (about US$14).

 A better quality service, fair treatment of porters, increased revenue in the form of taxes for a developing country is all good news, but the downside is that hiking the Inca Trail for people on a budget is now impossible.
 The increased Inca Trail rates apply to everyone including Peruvians and other Latin Americans and their absence from the Inca Trail and Cusco has been very noticeable in the last couple of years.

 Inca Trail Availability 2015